 The life of a podcaster can be a lonely one.
 To encourage us to plod on as we dig through 17th and 18th century diaries and journals to try and write an entertaining show you could do several things:

 #1.
-If you use any Apple products please leave us a review on iTunes.
+Feel free to leave us a review on iTunes, Spotify or Audible.
 A positive 5 Star ★ ★ ★ ★ ★ review means that more people will see our show in the rankings and therefore tune in.
-We don't want to keep the culture of the Haudenosaunee a secret.
+We don't want to keep the amazing history and culture of the Haudenosaunee a secret.
 If you have enjoyed the show.
-Please write how much you like us in iTunes and we would be happy to "adopt you" into our pseudo-clan.
+Please write how much you like us and we would be happy to "adopt you" into our pseudo-clan.

 #2.
 Like us on Facebook or follow us on Twitter @IroquoisHistory A simple like lets you know whenever a new show is out.
 You will also see interesting facts in your news feed from us.

 #3.
 Write us.
-You can email us at email@example.com or message us on Facebook
+You can email us at email@example.com, tag us on Twitter or message us on Facebook.

 #4.
 Tell your friends.
 Word of mouth is the best way that our show as a whole can grow.
 Share our posts, retweet that episode, awkwardly mention to your friends on Euchre night that you listen to history podcasts.
 Tell them how cool it is as they stare blankly at you.

 “As an actual real life Seneca Indian I find this podcast informative and entertaining.
 Keep up the good work.
 Looking forward to the free SPC mug next time I’m back home 👊🏼”

 Amazing, highly recommended.
 When I saw this show in podcast listings I thought: "Well, that looks neat, I'll probably listen to an episode or two" and threw it in my subscriptions.
 I was unprepared for just how good it was going to be, right from episode one.
 I highly recommend this podcast for anyone and everyone.